JPedroRodrigues/design-and-analysis-of-algorithms/README.md

-# :books: :computer: Aprendendo C e C++
+# :books: :computer: Aprendendo C

-Aqui, mostrarei meu progresso durante o aprendizado das linguagens C e C++.
+Aqui, mostrarei meu progresso durante o aprendizado das linguagens C.

-# :books: :computer: Learning C and Cpp
+# :books: :computer: Learning C

-This repository was created to show my progress while I'm learning C and C++.
+This repository was created to store and show to the world all of my progress while I'm learning C.